Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 The [Mokens contract](https://etherscan.io/address/0xaaf401585b72c678afc09036510d3ef759bdaf7e#code) has two mint functions, `mint` and `contractMint`, that take care of minting new mokens.

+Any new or existing project can choose which mint function to use.

 #### The `mint` Function
 ```solidity
 /// @param _tokenOwner The Ethereum address that will own the newly minted moken.